-4. Item 5 of the Agenda - General Authority for the Directors to issue and allot shares pursuant to Sections 75 and 76 of the Act
+5. Item 7 of the Agenda - General Authority for the Directors to issue and allot shares pursuant to Sections 75 and 76 of the Act

-The Ordinary Resolution 5 proposed under item 5 of the Agenda, is to seek a general mandate for issuance and allotment of shares by the Company pursuant to Sections 75 and 76 of the Act.
-This Ordinary Resolution, if passed, will empower the Directors to issue and allot new shares in the Company up to an amount not exceeding in total ten per centum (10%) of the total number of issued shares of the Company for such purposes as the Directors consider would be in the interest of the Company.
-This would avoid any delay and cost involved in convening at a general meeting to approve the issuance and allotment of such shares.
+The Ordinary Resolution 7 proposed under item 7 of the Agenda, is to seek a general mandate for issuance and allotment of Shares by the Company pursuant to Sections 75 and 76 of the Act.
+This Ordinary Resolution, if passed, will empower the Directors to issue and allot new Shares up to an amount not exceeding in total ten per centum (10%) of the total number of issued Shares of the Company for such purposes as the Directors consider would be in the interest of the Company.
+This would avoid any delay and cost involved in convening at a general meeting to approve the issuance and allotment of such Shares.
 This authority, unless revoked or varied by the Company at a general meeting, will expire at the conclusion of the next AGM or the expiration of the period within which the next AGM is required by law to be held, whichever is earlier.

-This general mandate will provide flexibility to the Company for issuance and allotment of shares for any possible fund raising activities, including but not limited to further placing of shares, for the purpose of funding future investment project(s), working capital and/or acquisition(s).
+This general mandate will provide flexibility to the Company for issuance and allotment of new Shares for any possible fund raising activities, including but not limited to further placing of shares, for the purpose of funding future investment project(s), working capital and/or acquisition(s).

-As at the date of this Notice, no new shares in the Company were issued and allotted pursuant to the mandate granted to the Directors at the last AGM held on 21 October 2022 which will lapse at the conclusion of the Meeting.
+As at the date of this Notice, no new Shares were issued and allotted pursuant to the mandate granted to the Directors at the last AGM held on 19 October 2023 which will lapse at the conclusion of the Meeting.